jamierocks/SpongeDocs/source/contributing/implementation/datamanipulator.rst

 In most cases while implementing an abstract Manipulator you want to have two constructors:

-* One without arguments (no-args) which calls the second
+* One without arguments (no-args) which calls the second constructor with "default" values
-* and one single-argument constructor which is actually used for the provided values
+* The second constructor that takes all the values it supports.

 The second constructor must